-- 1. Small group interaction with upper class student called a Peer Facilitator. - 2.
-Alternative course structure and pedagogy. - 3.
-May be developed with a focus on faculty modeling commitment to integration of faith and learning. - 4.
+- 1. Small group interaction with upper class students called a Peer Facilitator. - 2.
+Alternative course structure and pedagogy.

+- 3. May be developed with a focus on faculty modeling commitment to integration of faith and learning. - 4.
 Addresses the values and serving and stewardship

-- Common Necessary Features: (minimum content & skills required for transfer courses) - -Use of campus resources - -Personal and academic skills to be a successful college student - Transfer course level: 100 or higher - Transfer course credits: 1⁄2 credit or more - Course Fulfillment Requirements: Students required to fulfill this course requirement cannot transfer in credits for this course.
-Students must fulfill this course requirement at Bethel. - All students enrolling at Bethel through the Postsecondary Enrollment Options (PSEO) are required to complete GES140 during their first year at Bethel.
+- Common Necessary Features: (minimum content & skills required for transfer courses) - Use of campus resources - O Personal and academic skills to be a successful college student - Transfer course level: 100 or higher - Transfer course credits: 1⁄2 credit or more - Course Fulfillment Requirements: Students required to fulfill this course requirement cannot transfer in credits for this course.
+Students must fulfill this course requirement at Bethel. o All students enrolling at Bethel through the Postsecondary Enrollment Options (PSEO) are required to complete GES140 during their first year at Bethel. - Exemptions: - O Students entering Bethel in Fall 2024 or later with 30 or more credits or a completed MNTC, AA, BA, or BS degree.